 More on Lovense App Features

 TL;DR: The Lovense app is high-tech and a true haven for anyone who likes long-distance remote control—either taking control or giving it up (or both!).
 So much goin’ on with other Lovense app features, too.
-You can do any of the following:
+You can do any of the following, with 100% customizable vibrations being the most important feature:

 - Sync any Lovense vibrator to your music library (“Music,” of course),